mheap/nexmo-developer/_documentation/en/voice/voice-api/overview.md

 ### Voice Playground

-In the [Nexmo Dashboard](https://dashboard.nexmo.com), you can try out the Voice API interactively in the Voice Playground.
+In the [Developer Dashboard](https://dashboard.nexmo.com), you can try out the Voice API interactively in the Voice Playground.
 Once you are [signed up for a Vonage API account](https://dashboard.nexmo.com/signup), you can go to [Voice Playground](https://dashboard.nexmo.com/voice/playground) in the Dashboard (Voice ‣ Voice Playground).

 More details are available in this blog post: [Meet Voice Playground, Your Testing Sandbox for Vonage Voice Apps](https://www.nexmo.com/blog/2017/12/12/voice-playground-testing-sandbox-nexmo-voice-apps/)